Summary

 HIV is a virus that can weaken the immune system to the point that it is unable to control some infections.

 HIV infection is not the same thing as AIDS.
-AIDS (acquired immune deficiency syndrome) is the most advanced stage of HIV infection, when the immune system is at its weakest and a person has several specific illnesses.
+AIDS (acquired immune deficiency syndrome) occurs when HIV causes significant damage to the immune system leaving a person vulnerable to illness and infections.

 - Anal or vaginal sex without the use of condoms.

-- Having unprotected sex without using other prevention methods – like PrEP (an HIV prevention drug) or ‘undetectable viral load’ or U=U (when a person with HIV has very low levels of the virus in their body).
+- Having unprotected sex with someone with HIV without using other prevention methods – like PrEP (an HIV prevention drug) or ‘undetectable viral load’ (when a person with HIV has very low levels of the virus in their body) known as U=U or undetectable = untransmittable.

 - Sharing needles, syringes and other injecting equipment.

-People who are HIV-positive and on treatment and have achieved and maintained an undetectable viral load cannot transmit HIV sexually.
+People on antiretroviral treatment (ART) who achieve and maintain an undetectable viral load cannot spread HIV sexually.

 For people who do not have HIV, regular use of condoms is the easiest way to prevent HIV.

-For those at higher risk of HIV, PrEP (pre-exposure prophylaxis) is a medication that, when taken as prescribed, is up to 99% effective at preventing the virus.
+For those at higher risk of HIV, PrEP (pre-exposure prophylaxis) is a medication that, when taken as prescribed, prevents HIV infection.

 HIV during pregnancy and childbirth

-- Your HIV specialist, obstetrician or family planning specialist.
+- HIV specialist, obstetrician or family planning specialist.

-- The Chronic Viral Illness (CVI) Clinic at Melbourne’s Royal Women’s Hospital – (you’ll need a referral from your local doctor).
-CVI clinic staff are experienced and knowledgeable about HIV in pregnancy and can provide expert advice and assisted reproductive technology options for serodiscordant couples (couples where one partner has HIV and the other does not).
+- Reproductive Services at Melbourne’s Royal Women’s Hospital – (by GP referral).
+Clinic staff can provide expert advice about HIV in pregnancy and assisted reproductive technology options for serodiscordant couples (couples where one partner has HIV and the other does not).

 - A counsellor who specialises in this area.